-Over the past three years, I’ve shifted my gardening focus more and more toward planning and planting a fall and spring garden.
+Over the past three years, I’ve shifted my gardening focus more and more toward planning and planting a fall garden and getting a head start on a spring garden.
 This is primarily because there is an abundance of fresh produce from July-August available at the Farmer’s Market, and to a lesser extent, in our local grocery store.

 However, the Farmer’s Market does not open until May, and closes at the end of October, which means that unless I have been diligently planning and planting a fall garden and preserving food, I will not have access to local, fresh produce for many, many months.

 If you live in a similar climate, consider planting your own fall garden.
 For a step-by-step guide to the ins and outs of selecting the right seeds, when to time your planting, and how to protect your crops from cold, check out my eBook, Homestead Honey’s Guide to Fall Gardening.